 - The Land Registry does not decide who owns/is responsible for boundary structures; and

 - You may find that you are not responsible for any of the boundary structures around your land, and ownership of the structures cannot be determined from the deeds.

-The legal position is that there is no obligation on a property owner to maintain any boundary structure, unless that obligation is imposed as a positive covenant designed to be binding on the property.
+The legal position is that a property owner is only obligated to maintain boundary structures where there is a covenant in the deeds to this effect.
 Importantly, this means that the title documents for your property will only tell you whether you are responsible for any of your boundary structures.
 They will not tell you whether anyone else (i.e. adjacent property owners) is responsible for those boundary structures.

 It is not the Land Registry’s role to decide who owns a boundary structure, or who is responsible for maintaining it; the original builder/developer of a property decides which boundary features will be the responsibility of the property owner (if any), and inserts covenants into the deeds to reflect that.
 All the Land Registry can do is inform you of any obligations which already exist.